 How Long Is The Camino De Santiago?

-Asking ‘how long is the Camino de Santiago?’ is a very ambiguous question, given the fact that there are multiple Camino de Santiago routes.
+Asking ‘how long is the Camino de Santiago?’ is a very ambiguous question, given the fact that there are so many official Camino de Santiago routes around the world.

-There are multiple routes that lead to Santiago, with the distances of them listed below:
+There are multiple routes that lead to Santiago itself, with the distances of them most popular routes listed below:

 Camino Frances – 780km